CitizensFoundation/policy-synth/agents/docs/src/rag/vectorstore/ragChunk.md

 # PsRagChunkVectorStore

 This class manages the storage and retrieval of document chunks in a vector database using Weaviate.
-It extends the functionality of the `PolicySynthAgentBase` class.
+It extends the functionality of the `PolicySynthScAgentBase` class.

 ## Properties